dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error if the body of a method, function, getter, or function expression with a potentially non-nullable return type **may complete normally**.

+It is an error if the body of a method, function, getter, or function expression with return type `Never` **returns with or without an object**.

 It is an error if an optional parameter (named or otherwise) with no default value has a potentially non-nullable type **except** in the parameter list of an abstract method declaration.